-To earn interest on BlockFi you must have a minimum balance of 0.5 BTC or 25 ETH, so the entry barrier is quite high.
-However, for investors with large cryptocurrency holdings the BlockFi interest account could be an interesting option to earn interest while HODLing.
+To earn interest on BlockFi, you must have a minimum balance of 0.5 BTC or 25 ETH, so the entry barrier is quite high.
+However, for investors with large cryptocurrency holdings the BlockFi, interest account could be an interesting option to earn interest while HODLing.

 Crypto-backed Loans with BlockFi

 In a traditional bank, you would normally have to provide some sort of collateral to obtain a loan.
 This could be in the form of, e.g. a business or real estate.
 To obtain a crypto loan at BlockFi, you must stack either Bitcoin, Ether, or Litecoin as collateral.
 The amount of collateral you need to provide depends on the loans LTV (loan-to-value).
 BlockFi offers loans with an LTV of up to 50%.
-This means that if you stake 1 BTC, BlockFi will allow you to take out a loan in USD with a value of 0.5 BTC.
+This means that if you stake 1 BTC, BlockFi will allow you to take out a USD loan with a value of 0.5 BTC.

-Applying for a loan at BlockFi is easy and you will receive a loan offer within a business day.
+Applying for a loan at BlockFi is easy, and you will receive a loan offer within a business day.
 There is no prepayment penalty if you decide to repay your loan early.